AstralProtocol/astralprotocol/docs/docs/logbook/introduction.md

 The Astral Logbook is a decentralized application built on Astral's Location Proof Protocol.
 The Logbook empowers you to register geotagged
 **log entries** onchain + on IPFS.

-Log entries are location proofs with attached media — geotagged content built on the decentralized web.
-Recording details of important events in your life lets you create a digital trail of your life, controlled by you.
+Log entries are [location proofs](../location-proof-protocol/introduction.md) with attached media — geotagged content built on the decentralized web.
+Recording details of important events lets you create a digital trail of your life, controlled by you.

 :::warning